 What are the quarantine rules for domestic flights?

 That depends where you are.
 The rules are different for people travelling domestically by air.
 In most instances, travellers are required to monitor their health for up to 14 days after flying, but in other stricter countries, those travelling domestically must self-isolate for up to seven days.
-And under lockdown, non-essential domestic travel is not allowed.
+And in the UK currently, non-essential domestic travel is not allowed.
 It’s best to check with your local government’s travel advice page before deciding how you’re going to travel domestically.

 I’m thinking of cancelling my flight.
 What are my options?

 This depends on the airlines’ cancellation and compensation policies, but you’re usually only entitled to a refund if the airline cancels your flight (not if you decide not to travel due to coronavirus concerns).
-As a result of the uncertainty due to the COVID-19 situation, many airlines are offering flexible rebooking options, so you can move your travel to a later date for free.
+As a result of the uncertainty due to the COVID-19 situation, however, most airlines are offering flexible rebooking options, so you can move your travel to a later date for free.
 Some airlines offer credit and booking incentives in lieu of refunds, but most offer full refunds at the moment.

 How do I know if the airline I’ve booked with has cancelled my flights?

 Airlines are communicating closely with passengers with updates on the status of their flight.
 In addition to keeping an eye on your emails and the airline’s website, check the FCDO website for daily updates on specific destinations.
 For specific airline route information, check the International Air Travel Association.